pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 integration: [--]
 tags: [composer, site, workflow]
 contributors: [kporras07, jspellman814]
-reviewed: "2022-04-22"
+reviewed: "2022-12-13"
 ---

-In this guide, we will convert an existing site from the Drupal 9 (`drupal9`) upstream to the new Drupal Composer Managed (`drupal-composer-managed`) upstream.
+In this guide, we will convert an existing site from the drupal:latest (`drupal9`) upstream to the new Drupal Composer Managed (`drupal-composer-managed`) upstream.

 ## Overview

-Drupal 9 sites created on the platform prior to November 30, 2021 use the [Drupal 9](https://github.com/pantheon-upstreams/drupal-project) upstream.
-Drupal 9 sites created on the platform prior to May 4, 2021 use the [Drupal Recommended](https://github.com/pantheon-upstreams/drupal-recommended) upstream.
+drupal:latest sites created on the platform prior to November 30, 2021 use the [drupal:latest](https://github.com/pantheon-upstreams/drupal-project) upstream. drupal:latest sites created on the platform prior to May 4, 2021 use the [Drupal Recommended](https://github.com/pantheon-upstreams/drupal-recommended) upstream.

 Based on community needs, we have released a new upstream.
-[Drupal Composer Managed](https://github.com/pantheon-upstreams/drupal-composer-managed) is now the default Drupal 9 upstream on the platform and users are encouraged to switch to it to take advantage of the improved structure and updates.
+[Drupal Composer Managed](https://github.com/pantheon-upstreams/drupal-composer-managed) is now the default drupal:latest upstream on the platform and users are encouraged to switch to it to take advantage of the improved structure and updates.

 The goals of this conversion doc include the following: